Secure Events

 • Number of events by severity (High/Med/Low/Info)

 By default, High, Med, and Low are selected.
-Deselect to see, for example, just High severity events.
+Deselect to see, for example, only High severity events.

 • Group-by selector: currently, you can choose to group the events list by Policy.

 • Build expressions from the drop-down options: Click Add Filter for an initial drop-down list of valid scope elements.
-Keep clicking in the filter bar to be presented with the next logical operand, value, etc. to add to your expression.
+Keep clicking in the filter bar to view the next logical operand and value that you can add to your expression.

 • Build expressions using elements from the Events list: Click the operand after an element in an event to add it directly to the filter expression.

 Note that the filters are additive.
-For example, if you set the Type to Image Scanning events and don’t see what you expected, make sure the scope and time span have also been set appropriately.
+For example, if you set the Type to Image Scanning events and don’t see what you expected, make sure that you have also set the scope and time span appropriately.

-You construct a filtering expression from the following elements:
+You can construct a filtering expression from the following elements:

 Scope

-See also: Team Scope and the Event Feed, below.
+See Team Scope and the Event Feed for more information.

 You can search by the event title and scope label values, such as “my-cluster-name,” visible in the events lists.